 This memorandum shall document the DSE's initial determination as to the presence/absence of a biological resource, and whether or not the project will avoid the resource.
-Two copies of this informal discussion shall be sent to the attention of the Project Engineer at the Illinois Tollway.
+Two copies of shall be sent to the attention of the Project Engineer at the Illinois Tollway.